itsunderscores/Mincraft-Username-Sniper/README.md

 This is a stepping stool for those who are wanting to make their own sniper.
 Inside of ``functions.h`` you'll see all the requests that need to be made to Minecraft in order to snipe.

 Using multiple accounts with this actually works if you use proxies that work.
+I would **not** recommend using over 10 accounts.
 (I recommended Residential Proxies)

 If you would like to mess with the settings, you can in ``settings.h``